 Folliculitis is defined as the inflammation or infection of the hair follicle.
 It can be superficial or deep.
-At first it looks like small red bumps or white-headed pimples around hair follicles.
+At first, it looks like small red bumps or white-headed pimples around hair follicles.
 Acne represents a noninfectious form of folliculitis.

-It can affect anywhere there are hairs, including chest, back, buttocks, arms and legs.
+It can affect anywhere there are hairs, including chest, back, buttocks, arms, and legs.

-Age/Sex prevalance affected for folliculitis
+Age/Sex prevalence affected for folliculitis

 It affects people of all ages.
 It occurs in both men and women but eosinophilic folliculitis occurs more frequently in males and Pityrosporum folliculitis is seen slightly more often in females.

-– this is not really a true folliculitis.
+•Pseudo-folliculitis – this is not really a true folliculitis.
 It does look similar, as little lumps form at the bases of hairs.